ailinykh/blog/blog/2021-02-16-dependency-inversion-principle.md

 <br/>

-This code can be represented by a following diagram
+This code can be represented by a diagram

 <div style={{textAlign: 'center'}}>

 ![ViewController dependency diagram](/assets/2021/dependency-inversion-diagram.svg)
 </div>

-The `UIViewController` depends from `URLSession` and it means that `URLSession` __can't__ be replaced with another _Network_ client such as [Alamofire](https://github.com/Alamofire/Alamofire) without changing the _Presentation Module_.
+The `UIViewController` depends from `URLSession`, and it means that `URLSession` __can't__ be replaced with another _Network_ client such as [Alamofire](https://github.com/Alamofire/Alamofire) without changing the _Presentation Module_.

 ## Solution

-This problem can be solved with Dependency Inversion just by adding another abstraction between this two concrete implementations.
+This problem can be solved with Dependency Inversion just by adding another abstraction between concrete implementations.
 Some kind of protocol that can live in _Presentation Module_ and the _Network Module_ can conform to it.

 <div style={{textAlign: 'center'}}>